 Groundfloor Review: Is Groundfloor Legit?

-Groundfloor is legal when it comes to real estate investing.
+Groundfloor is legit when it comes to real estate investing.
 The company operates under Regulation A+ Tier 2.
-This means that it offers loans to non-accredited investors and accredited investors.
+This means that it offers loans to non-accredited investors as well as accredited investors.

 Groundfloor is based on a business model of both high volume and high liquidity.
 Currently, the hard money lender provides around 60 to 70 loans monthly.